4E cognition: Criticisms

 Given the divided nature of the field, much criticism surrounding the lack of unity within the field has emerged.
-In particular, the claims of embodied cognition centering around the body conflict with the tenets of extended cognition, which also conflict with the body/environment distinction that is central to enactivism.
+In particular, the claims of embodied cognition centering around the body appear to conflict with the tenets of extended cognition, which also appear to conflict with the body/environment distinction that is central to enactivism.
 Some theoreticians argue that the umbrella of 4E theories is still lacking a common language that might bridge the gaps between the theories that constitute it.
 There is also the concern that the grouping of such variable theories results in an important loss of nuance and complexity, which is a part of human cognition.

 Another concern raised is the "dogma of harmony".
 The criticism contained there regards the notion that within 4E theorizing, there is generally an optimistic and harmonic expectation of the extension between humans and their technologies, ignoring the possibility of those extensions detracting from cognition in some way rather than adding to it.

 Recent attempts to incorporate embodied cognitive neuroscience have been argued to hold the potential to resolve internal issues within 4E cognition.

 Overall, a concern often voiced regarding 4E cognition is that its proponents are at best only vaguely interested in cognition.
 More broadly, this concern reflects the arguably too distracted nature of this emerging field.